onyxlang/rfc/concurrency.md

 A complementary way to deal with race conditions is to mark a variable or an object as `atomic`.
 Contextually this means that all operations applied to this object are guaranteed to be atomic (*sic!*).
 Depending on the type, such operations are usually expected to return the former (meaningful) value.

 Just like with the `const` keyword, an `atomic` method overload is attempted to be called on an atomic object, raising in compilation-time if not found.
-A non-atomic method is called `volatile`.
+A non-atomic entity is also called `volatile`.
 An atomic method would still be called for a non-atomic object if volatile alternative is absent.
 However, you can explicitly call a volatile method if you apply the `volatile` modifier for the call (e.g. `@buffer.(volatile)push(x)`).

+Also note that `const` methods are considered atomic by default!
+You can explicitly declare `volatile const def foo` to avoid that.

 Within methods of an atomic object, the atomicity property is forwarded to instance variables method calls, recursively.